 You’ll notice the example uses the exact same notes as data to demonstrate exactly how you’d do this using Aurelius.

 Step 1.
 Take notes and add tags to those notes

 Step 2.
-View the tags page to see your themes
+View the Analysis Board to see your notes and tags

 Watch a short video showing you step by step how to quickly organize and analyze user research in Aurelius:

 Try thematic analysis on your next user research project using an affinity diagram to sort, group and make sense of all your notes and data.